FDio/csit/docs/report/vpp_device_tests/test_environment.rst

 Environment initialization
 --------------------------

-All 1-node servers are to be managed and provisioned via the [ansiblelink]_ set of playbooks with *vpp-device* role.
-Full playbooks can be found under [fdiocsitansible]_ directory.
+All 1-node servers are to be managed and provisioned via the [:ref:`ansiblelink`] set of playbooks with *vpp-device* role.
+Full playbooks can be found under [:ref:`fdiocsitansible`] directory.
 This way we are able to track all configuration changes of physical servers in gerrit (in structured yaml format) as well as we are able to extend *vpp-device* to additional servers with less effort or re-stage servers in case of failure.